im-coder-lg/code-server/README.md

+# Note:

+This is just for a Railway deployment of code-server, nothing else.
+Thanks to the people at @cdr(Coder) for making code-server ***AND*** a go-and-deploy version of it.

+All those checks will fail because it is not for GitHub.

 # deploy-code-server 🚀

 A collection of one-click buttons and scripts for deploying [code-server](https://github.com/cdr/code-server) to various cloud hosting platforms.
 The fastest way to get a code-server environment! ☁️